 I really appreciated the ease of doing the whole dish in one pot without having to move it into the oven.
 Then, to take it out again to stir or check if it’s done.
 Plus, the IP Dutch oven is big enough that I made a BIG batch of Chicken and Dumplings.

 I got a lovely sear on the meat and the pot heated up very quickly.

 Then, I did a long, slow braise, making Garlic Short Ribs.
 The long braise is where this IP really shines.
-Specific controls allowed me to turn the heat down to a low simmer, and by setting the time, the family and I went out for the afternoon and came home to perfectly tender and oh-so delicious Garlic Short Ribs (recipe forthcoming!)
+Specific controls allowed me to turn the heat down to a low simmer, and by setting the time, the family and I went out for the afternoon and came home to perfectly tender and oh-so delicious Garlic Braised Short Ribs.

 YES!
 DOUBLE YES!

 For anyone who loves Dutch oven cooking, slow cookers, or just wants to get more into cooking, this Instant Pot Dutch Oven is for you!